shsa-x/redux-state-handler/README.md

 # Redux State Handler

-A Redux-based library that simplifies state management in React applications with `getState()` and `setState()` methods, making it an excellent choice for small to medium projects.
+Redux State Handler is a powerful library that simplifies state management in React applications through its intuitive `getState()` and `setState()` methods.
+It provides a centralized store for managing state, making it an good choice for applications.

 ## Table of Contents